Updates To Article: 1.24.22

-Don’t have a plan yet, don’t worry, we got you!
+Don’t have a plan yet, don’t worry; we've got you!

 I’ll break down 7 ways to authentically integrate Black History Month activities into your company culture, as well as a strategy map for implementation and an opportunity to highlight your fantastic work.
 Before we get started, I want to say: Black history is American history.
 Period.

 Let’s Get Started Your people enjoy learning about other cultures, so let this be a starting point.
 Pick three ways (from the list below) to incorporate Black History Month throughout February, but the goal here is to continue this work throughout the year and start incorporating other cultures.
-For example, Chinese New Year starts on Feb 12. https://chinesenewyear.net/… let’s begin!
+For example, Lunar New Year starts on Jan 22.… let’s begin!

 5. Dust off all those Black Lives Matter commitments and make good on them.
 Nothing shows you care better than action—apologize to the culture for not following through and get to work.
 There are tons of wonderfully qualified people that can partner with you.
 Always remember to set a budget, or everything will seem "too expensive.”